The benefits of breastfeeding

 Defence against childhood infections

 Breastfeeding can help protect your baby against colds, tummy bugs, infections and allergies.

-Studies suggest that breastfeeding can have long-term benefits for a child’s cognitive development and visual acuity.
+Studies suggest that breastfeeding can have long-term benefits for a child’s cognitive development.

 A close bond